Charles Bell: Professional career

 In addition to his domestic pursuits, Bell also served as a military surgeon, making elaborate recordings of neurological injuries at the Royal Hospital Haslar and famously documenting his experiences at Waterloo in 1815.
 For three consecutive days and nights, he operated on French soldiers in the Gens d'Armerie Hospital.
 The condition of the French soldiers was quite poor, and thus many of his patients died shortly after he operated on them.
 Dr Robert Knox, who was one of Bell's surgical assistants at Brussels, was critical of Bell's surgical skills and commented rather negatively on Bell's surgical abilities; (the mortality rate of amputations carried out by Bell ran at about 90%).

 Bell was instrumental in the creation of the Middlesex Hospital Medical School, and became, in 1824, the first professor of Anatomy and Surgery of the College of Surgeons in London.
 In that same year Bell sold his collection of over 3,000 wax preparations to the Royal College of Surgeons of Edinburgh for £3000.

 In 1829, the Windmill Street School of Anatomy was incorporated into the new King's College London.
-Bell was invited to be its first professor of physiology, and helped establish the Medical School at the University of London, gave the inaugural address when it formally opened, and even helped contribute to the requirements of its certification program.
+Bell was invited to be its first professor of physiology, and helped establish the Medical School at the University of London, gave the inaugural address when it formally opened, and even helped contribute to the requirements of its certification programme.
 Bell's stay at the Medical School did not last long and he resigned from his chair due to differences of opinion with the academic staff.
 For the next seven years, Bell gave clinical lectures at the Middlesex Hospital and in 1835 he accepted the position of the Chair of Surgery at the University of Edinburgh following the premature death of Prof John William Turner.

 He was made a Knight of the Royal Guelphic Order in 1833.

-Bell died at Hallow Park near Worcester in the Midlands, while travelling from Edinburgh to London, in 1842.

-He is buried in Hallow Churchyard near Worcester.
+Bell died at Hallow Park in Worcestershire, while travelling from Edinburgh to London, in 1842.
+He is buried in Hallow churchyard near Worcester.